Financial support for Indigenous students

 In-person drop-in support

-During the academic year, visit the UBC First Nations Longhouse to speak with an Enrolment Services Advisor on the Indigenous Student Support Team on Wednesdays from 12:00 to 2:30 pm.
+During the academic year, visit the UBC First Nations Longhouse to speak with an Enrolment Services Advisor on the Indigenous Student Support Team on Tuesdays from 10:00 am to 3:00 pm.

 Meet the Indigenous Student Support Team